 Meaning Reconstruction & the Experience of Loss (American Psychological Association), edited by Robert A. Neimeyer

-Psychoneuroplasticity Protocols for Addiction, by Frank Lawlis & Laura Martinez
+Psychoneuroplasticity Protocols for Addictions: A Clinical Companion for The Big Book, by Frank Lawlis & Laura Martinez

 Techniques of Grief Therapy: Assessment and Intervention, by Robert A. Neimeyer